Design Once, Deploy at Scale: Template-Driven ML Development for Large Model Ecosystems: Methodology

 The model iteration process prior to or without SMT involves $n$ models $M_i \in \mathcal{M}$, each of which can be iteratively improved by $k$ candidate ML techniques $T_j \in \mathcal{T}$.
 When a new technique is developed, the objective is to deploy it across all applicable models to maximize aggregate performance improvement.
 This requires evaluating the proposed technique against each model's baseline model and including it in the subsequent deployment only if detectable improvement is observed.

 In this non-standardized paradigm, every model is iterated and tested independently.
 This necessitates $n$ separate processes, each conditionally evaluating all possible technique combinations, yielding an intractable $O(n \cdot 2^k)$ search complexity (Figure~\ref{fig:mc_process}).
-While engineers use heuristics to avoid exhaustive $O(n \cdot 2^k)$ search, the operational complexity empirically remains significantly higher than $O(n \cdot k)$ per cycle.
 Consequently, propagating new ML innovations fleet-wide becomes practically impossible, frequently leaving many models without access to the latest advancements.
 The complexity of this non-standardized approach motivated the development of the Standardized Model Template (SMT).
 Specifically, we cover the template design, the template iteration, and the model iteration in detail below.